S. Fred Singer

 December 7, 2015

-S. Fred Singer appeared at the United Nation’s Conference on Climate Change, COP21 , in Paris, France with the Heartland Institute to “hold a ‘counter-conference’ … called the Day of Examining the Data.”
+S. Fred Singer appeared at the United Nation’s Conference on Climate Change, COP21 , in Paris, France with the Heartland Institute , the Committee for a Constructive Tomorrow (CFACT) , and the Competitive Enterprise Institute (CEI) to “hold a ‘counter-conference’ … called the Day of Examining the Data.”
 Other notable climate science deniers that were in attendance at the “counter-conference,” included: Robert Carter , Willie Soon , Christopher Essex , James Taylor , Patrick Moore , Wolfgang Müller , James Inhofe , and Christopher Monckton .

 S. Fred Singer is a co-author of a Heartland Institute/NIPCC book titled Why Scientists Disagree about Global Warming: The NIPCC Report on Consensus.
 The book was timed for release on the first day of the United Nations' twenty first conference of the parties (COP21) in Paris.